betalgo/LCE-DotNet-SDK/LaserCatEyes.EndpointListener/README.md

     public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
     {
         ...
-        if (env.IsDevelopment())//This is a debugging tool, you don't want to run it in prodcution, right!?
+        if (env.IsDevelopment())//This is a debugging tool, you don't want to run it in production, right!?
         {
            ...
            //Seriously don't run it in production environment